hxn111/family-robot/README.md

 arms_moving.py --control servos to move like arms

-qrgenerate.py --generate an audio into a qr code
+qrgenerate.py --transfer an audio into a qr code

 ## some tests
-qrscan.py --test qr scan
+qrscan.py --qr scan

-OpenCVTrackFace.py --test face recognition
+OpenCVTrackFace.py --face recognition

-servoreaddata.py --test to print out the rotation data of servo according to the face recognition
+servoreaddata.py --print out the rotation data of servo according to the face recognition

-servotest.py --test to rotate servo according to the face recognition
+servotest.py --rotate servo according to the face recognition